 Of course, as a designer, I found all of this super interesting.
 And as someone who does digital marketing, I found all of this to be so TRUE.
 When your marketing isn’t working often times the best solution is to change the product, not the marketing.

 I really enjoyed reading Purple Cow.
-It’s engaging, not too long, and the many case studies provide value examples of exactly how all of this can be done.
-I highly recommend this book to anyone who works in marketing, design or simply who owns a business!
+It’s engaging, not too long, and the many case studies provide valuable examples of exactly how all of this can be done.
+I highly recommend this book to anyone who works in marketing, design, or simply who owns a business!

 Did you read the book?
 What were your biggest takeaways?